 On the top right side, you'll find a preview of the next slide.

 This section displays the notes (if there are any) for the current slide.
-Here you'll find two buttons to Make the text larger and Make the text smaller (highlighted in red within Figure 3, earlier on this page).
+Here you'll find two buttons to Make the text larger and Make the text smaller, as shown highlighted in red within Figure 3, previously on this page.

-There are five extra controls available below the Slide Preview (see Figure 7).
+There are five extra controls available below the Slide Preview, as shown in Figure 7, below.
 These are explained from left to right:

 Figure 7: Extra Controls within Presenter view